Boat trailer

+A boat trailer is a trailer designed to launch, retrieve, carry and sometimes store boats, so the boat can be road-transported around by towing behind a motor vehicle.
+When launching and retrieving the boat, the trailer is often submerged in water via a boat ramp, so the boat can winched on and off the trailer in a controlled fashion by still maintaining buoyancy while changing the draught.
+As of 2024, the cost of a boat trailer can be anywhere between $700 and $8000, depending on the size and number of axles the trailer has.

 Commercial boat trailers

 Commercial hydraulic boat trailers are used by marinas, boat yards, boat haulers, boat dealers and boat builders.
-Generally this type of trailer is not used for storage of the boat.
+Generally, this type of trailer is not used for boat storage.

 Self-propelled

 Self-propelled boat movers are not strictly trailers, but hydraulically operated boat movers, with their own tractor unit.
 They share all of the features of hydraulic boat trailers.

 Non-commercial boat trailers

 This type of trailer is usually used by the boat owner/operator.
 The trailer is also used for storage.